 For more information, you may find the website of Macmillan Cancer Support helpful: www.macmillan.org.uk.
-You can also contact their helpline team on 0808 808 0000.
+In the UK, you can also contact their helpline team on 0808 808 0000.

 Thanks to Dr Fiona Burns, Dr Alessia Dalla Pria and Emma Hainsworth for their advice.